FOR IMMEDIATE RELEASE

 Presentation FTu2C.3.
 “Primary Care Imaging using Optical Coherence Tomography for Advanced Point-of-Care Diagnostics” takes place Tuesday, Oct.
 16 at 11:15 a.m.
 EDT at the Rochester Riverside Convention Center.

 PRESS REGISTRATION: A press room for credentialed press and analysts will be located in the Rochester Riverside Convention Center, Sunday through Thursday, Oct.
 14-18.
-Those interested in obtaining a press badge for FiO should contact OSA's Angela Stark at 202.416.1443 or email@example.com.
+Those interested in obtaining a press badge for FiO should contact OSA's Lyndsay Meyer at 202.416.1435 or firstname.lastname@example.org.

 About the Meeting